 - If you think you may be at risk for AIDS and HIV infection after your release, contact the nearest VA Medical Center to get tested, and seek counseling.
-Those at highest risk for AIDS and HIV infection are: - o people who share needles or syringes to inject drugs or steroids; - o men who have sex with other men; - those born to mothers who have HIV; - o people who received blood transfusions before 1985; - o anyone who has sex with anyone who is at risk for HIV / AIDS. - Veterans, homeless, and incarcerated people are at high risk for Hepatitis C (HCV), a serious disease that can cause cirrhosis (scarring of the liver) and liver cancer.
+Those at highest risk for AIDS and HIV infection are: - people who share needles or syringes to inject drugs or steroids - men who have sex with other men; - □ those born to mothers who have HIV; - people who received blood transfusions before 1985; - anyone who has sex with anyone who is at risk for HIV / AIDS. - Veterans, homeless, and incarcerated people are at high risk for Hepatitis C (HCV), a serious disease that can cause cirrhosis (scarring of the liver) and liver cancer.
 If you think you are at risk after your release, contact the nearest VA Medical Center to get tested and seek HCV counseling.
-You are at risk if: - o you ever used a needle to inject drugs;

-- o you had a blood transfusion or organ transplant before 1992; - o you were a health care worker and had contact with blood; - o you were on long-term kidney dialysis; - your mother had hepatitis C when she gave birth to you. - The Veterans Health Administration also recommends testing if: - o you are a Vietnam-era veteran; - o you have had exposure to blood on your skin; - o you have had multiple sex partners; - o you have tattoos or body piercing; - o you have ever snorted cocaine; - o you have liver disease; - you have a history of drinking a lot of alcohol; - o you have had an abnormal liver function test.
+You are at risk You are at risk if: - you ever used a needle to inject drugs; - u you had a blood transfusion or organ transplant before 1992; - you were a health care worker and had contact with blood; - you were on long-term kidney dialysis; - your mother had hepatitis C when she gave birth to you. - The Veterans Health Administration also recommends testing if: - you are a Vietnam-era veteran; - you have had exposure to blood on your skin; - you have had multiple sex partners; - vou have tattoos or body piercing: - you have ever snorted cocaine; - you have liver disease; - you have a history of drinking a lot of alcohol; - you have had an abnormal liver function test.

-SUBSTANCE ABUSE & MENTAL HEALTH TREATMENT
+SUBSTANCE ABUSE & MENTAL HEALTH SERVICES